The Professional Practice programme, designed around a longitudinal professional placement has the following modules.

 The Professional Practice programme is designed to be studied in the professional working environment, so access to relevant analysis resources will be dependent on placement.

-Modules are usually taught through a combination of lecture type and interactive seminar where group discussions and tasks are frequently used.
+Modules are usually taught through a combination of lectures and interactive seminars where group discussions and tasks are frequently used.
 Students are expected to attend lectures and engage in directed study tasks relevant to each module.
 All modules are supported by the University’s online learning platform, where supplementary learning resources and information will be available.

 All students are supported with access to a personal tutor, who is normally the Programme Director.
 Where logistically possible the majority of lectures are scheduled on Mondays, however depending on module selection this may not be possible.